 - As stem cells renew themselves and can become different kinds of cells, they might become cancer cells and form tumors.

 - Stem cells grown in the laboratory, or adult cells reprogrammed to be stem cells, might have genetic damage.

 - Embryonic stem cells might not function in a person's body, and in these cases, the outcomes are unknown.

 - A person's body might attack the embryonic stem cells, treating the cells as an unknown threat.

 There is also risk in some of the procedures used to get stem cells out of the body (such as from liposuction or spinal tap) or to deliver stem cells to the body (such as implanting them in the heart, brain, spinal cord, or other organs).
 The risk is not so much about the stem cells, but because of the procedures.

 Is Stem Cell Research Legal in the U.S.?

-If researchers get a clearer idea of how embryonic stem cells form, it could help them understand how to control the kinds of cells made from them.
-But some people aren’t comfortable with the idea of using stem cells that come from embryos.
+If researchers get a clearer idea of how embryonic stem cells form, it could help them understand how to control the cells made from them.
+But, for ethical reasons, some people aren’t comfortable with the idea of using stem cells that come from embryos.

 Another challenge is that many researchers find it hard to grow adult pluripotent stem cells in the lab.
-These cells are also present in small amounts throughout the body, but there is a higher chance that they could have DNA problems.
+These cells are present in small amounts throughout the body, but there is a higher chance that they could have DNA problems.